-Let’s see if this Priceline vacation package will have you on your way to saving $342 as advertised.
+Let’s see if this Priceline vacation package will have you on your way to saving $382 as advertised.

 We quoted the individual components of the bundle separately for review:

-It is easy to search for cruises on Priceline.
-Start by selecting Cruises from the top navigation bar or the main search menu, enter your destination, cruise line, departure month, cruise length, and whether you’re under 55 or not, and then click “Find Your Cruise.”
-You can fill out minimal information to see a wider variety of search results, like all cruises in February 2021, all Caribbean Carnival cruises, etc.
+Start your cruise search by selecting Cruises from the top navigation bar or the main search menu, enter your destination, cruise line, departure month, cruise length, and whether you’re under 55 or not, and then click Find Your Cruise.
+You can fill out minimal information to see a wider variety of search results, like all destinations or all cruise lines, etc.

 You can then sort by featured cruises and departure date, or refine your search further at the top to adjust destination, length, departure date, cruise line, cruise ship, departure port, and additional discounts.

-Click “View Itinerary” to see more details about the cruise.
-Choose your sailing date and click “Select.”
+Click View Itinerary to see more details about the cruise.
+Choose your sailing date and click Select.

-Input the number of guests in your party and the zip code of your current residence and click “Continue.”
-Select your room type by clicking “Select.”
-Finally, enter your full guest details and preferred dining time and click “Continue.”
+Input the number of guests in your party and the ZIP code of your current residence and click Continue.
+Select your room type by clicking Select.
+Finally, enter your full guest details and preferred dining time and click Continue.